databrickslabs/access-insights/README.md

 The rest of the repo assumes that the resources are provisioned.

-## Setup
+## Setup (Azure)

 1. Run the notebook provided after the prerequiste steps were met.
 e.g for Azure, run /azure/setup/Eventhub Storage Log Setup.ipynb.
 This setup assumes senstive information is managed through Secret Scope in Databricks.
 2. The setup requires a few parameters to consider, target table name, path for checkpoint.
-3. Create the Materialized View which joins the raw audit logs with Information Schema found here azure/queries/slog.default.vw_storageLogs_information_schema.sql
+3. Run the [vw_storage_logs_information_schema.sql](azure/queries/vw_storage_logs_information_schema.sql) query to create a Materialized View which joins the raw audit logs with Information Schema.
-4. Configure and run the workflow provided here at your scheduled preference. azure/setup/workflow/eventhub_storage_log_workflow.yml
+4. Configure and run the workflow [eventhub_storage_log_workflow.yml](azure/setup/workflow/eventhub_storage_log_workflow.yml) at your scheduled preference.

-* This pipeline has a dependency on azure/queries/refresh_slog.default.vw_storageLogs_information_schema.sql
+* Run the [refresh query](azure/queries/refresh_slog.default.vw_storageLogs_information_schema.sql) if an updated Materialized View is required before running the pipeline
 5. Run the pipeline and wait for successful completion before proceeding to the notebook for exploration.

-## Insights
+## Insights (Azure)

-1. Review the Notebook SLOG - Exploration in /azure/notebooks to determine the distribution of external tables across your accounts.
+1. Review [Notebook SLOG - Exploration](azure/notebooks/SLOG%20Exploration.ipynb) to determine the distribution of external tables across your accounts.
 2. Review which tables are good candidates for migration.
-Tables that are flagged in the azure/notebooks/SLOG Exploration.ipynb notebook are good candidates.
+Tables that are flagged in the notebook are good candidates.
 3. **Repeat**

 ### Non-UC Paths